 Following graduation from the University of Cincinnati, with a B.A. in Liberal Arts (Magna Cum Laude, 2014), Jordan attended Yale Divinity School, graduating in 2018, where she was voted Student Body President of the Yale Divinity School Student Council (2017-2018).

 While at Yale, she won the Charles S. Mersick Prize for “effective public address, especially in preaching” (YDS, 2017) and the Wolcott Calkins Prize for “excellence in clear and vigorous public speaking” (YDS, May 2018).
-She is currently a Member in Discernment with the New Haven Association of the United Church of Christ where she is a fully licensed minister on track toward ordination.
+Jordan was ordained into ministry on Sunday, October 23 at Asylum Hill Congregational Church.

 Before seminary, while working as a youth minister, Jordan did community organizing, assisting families in getting access to resources and giving people a voice.